Who are the men that pick for scraps amongst the ruins at the end of history?

 And when you go to the farm shop, the goods aren't all behind lock and key.

-Because the people, the only people that go there are effectively white and of a certain demographic.
+Because the people, the only people that go there are.

 But I wanted to highlight this as well.

-You know, they've suffered because the governments want to completely destroy farmers, just generally.
+So obviously they've suffered, you know, they've suffered because the government's want to completely destroy farmers, just generally, I don't know why, because they're insane.

-Yeah, net zero whilst giving money to foreign farmers.
+Net zero, yeah, Net zero, whilst giving money to foreign farmers.

-We're going to get the third world to do our farming, and we're just going to live like kings over them or something.
+We're going to get the third world to do our farming and we're just going to live like kings over them or something.

-Hey, hey, this is tie into the next segment.
+This is tied to the next segment.

-We're going to have lab-grown meat to look forward to.
+We're going to have lab grown meat to look forward to.

 Yeah.

-So, obviously, this, you know, these are all very, very English things.
+So obviously this, you know, these are all very, very English things.

 And we could go on, you know, there's talk about fish and chip shops and the price of fish and chip shops.